HiveMinds/AE4872-Satellite-Orbit-Determination/README.md

 ![1](./HowToUseTexMaker/addYourself/21me.jpeg)

-21. Thats it, now make an exam solution in the latex template, push to your own fork again and then:
+21. Thats it, now make an exam solution in the latex template.

+## Request review of your solution

+22.a First make sure you have the latex files and a compiled pdf in the folder `examSolutions/<exam date>` of your local copy of your personal fork/copy of my public repository.
+Then open your browser, browse to your fork of my public repository.

-22. Now click settings in your fork of this repository
+22.b Now click settings in your fork of this repository

 ![1](./HowToUseTexMaker/inviteCollab/a.png)